ttronas/bsm2-python/docs/user_guide/bsm2_python_components/wwt_components/combiner_and_splitter.md

 ### Introduction and Model

 The combiner and splitter are simple components used to either combine multiple wastewater flows into a single stream or split one wastewater flow into multiples streams.
 The resulting streams are assumed to be evenly mixed.
-Flows are represented in ASM1 format as arrays containing 21 standard components:
+Flows are represented in ASM1 (Activated Sludge Model No. 1) format as arrays containing 21 standard parameters:

 $$
 \left[S_I, S_S, X_I, X_S, X_{BH}, X_{BA}, X_P, S_O, S_{NO}, S_{NH}, S_{ND}, X_{ND}, S_{ALK}, TSS, Q, T, S_{D1}, S_{D2}, S_{D3}, X_{D4}, X_{D5}\right]